benbalter/Infinite-Scroll/readme.txt

    1. Download the plugin.
    1. Install it to your /wp-content/plugins/ directory
    1. Activate the plugin in your Wordpress Admin UI.
-   1. Visit the Settings / Infinite Scroll page to [set up the css selectors]: http://www.infinite-scroll.com/installation/.
+   1. Visit the Settings / Infinite Scroll page to [set up the css selectors](http://www.infinite-scroll.com/installation/).
    1. The plugin will now work for a logged in Admin, but will be disabled for all other users; you can change this.

 == Frequently Asked Questions ==

-= Can I change the number of posts loaded?=
+= Can I change the number of posts loaded? =

 Yup.
-But that’s a Wordpress thing.
+But that's a Wordpress thing.
 Go to Settings / Reading

 == Screenshots ==